In 2017, security finally got the awareness it needed. Now what?

 Hitting home

-Massive data breaches happen often, striking businesses such as Target, Whole Foods and various hotel chains.
-But none have the lasting effect of the Equifax breach.
+Massive data breaches have happened before, striking businesses such as Target, Whole Foods and various hotel chains.
+But none has had the lasting effect of the Equifax breach.

-The credit-monitoring company collected Social Security numbers, credit histories, addresses, names and birth dates on Americans as part of its business and then lost 145.5 million people's data in an attack revealed in September.
+The credit-monitoring company collected Social Security numbers, credit histories, addresses, names and birth dates on Americans as part of its business.
+Then in September, it acknowledged that an attack had exposed the data of 145.5 million people.

 "They had no choice that companies are taking their personal information and monetizing it," Sen. Catherine Cortez Masto, a Democrat from Nevada, said during a Nov.
 8 hearing on Equifax and Yahoo.
 "They get stuck for the rest of their lives dealing with the results of a breach."